How Much Do Movers Charge Per Hour in Dubai? Hourly vs Fixed Quotes

 Flat rate wins when your move involves any combination of: high-rise buildings, cross-city distance, unpacked items, large furniture pieces, or unknown building access policies.
 For moves involving 2+ bedrooms, our data shows flat-rate quotes average 12-18% lower than what the same move would have cost on hourly billing.

-How Do Portal Access and Staircase Time Add to Hourly Bills?
+How Do Building Access Delays Add to Hourly Bills?

 In many Dubai residential towers, movers cannot use the main lobby.
-Instead, they must go through a service entrance, ride a dedicated service elevator (shared with other contractors and deliveries), and navigate basement-level loading docks.
 Each of these adds time to your hourly bill:

 In buildings across Dubai Marina and Downtown Dubai, these access-related delays routinely add 1.5-2.5 hours to what would otherwise be a 3-4 hour move.
 At AED 280/hour, that is an extra AED 420-700 you did not budget for.